er537/whisper_interpretability/docs/index.md

 </audio>
 </details>

-# The encoder representations are very localized
+# Macroscopic Properties of the Encoder